-Dressings: Interface dressing (e.g., silicon-based dressing), gauze and digital dressing
+Dressings: Interface dressing (e.g., silicon-based dressing), gauze, and digital dressing

 Microbiology sampling equipment including a microbiology swab or 1 mL syringe for fluid sampling

-The affected hand should be cleaned with an antiseptic preparation and a sterile drape applied.
+The affected hand should be cleaned with an antiseptic preparation, and a sterile drape applied.
 Paronychias are usually very tender, necessitating a digital local anesthetic block to allow complete drainage of the abscess during the procedure.
 1% lidocaine with epinephrine is safe in healthy individuals.
 The epinephrine can produce an occlusive effect with reduced bleeding, which many surgeons prefer over digital tourniquet use.
 A digital tourniquet is advised when using plain 1% lidocaine and occasionally when using lidocaine with epinephrine if bleeding becomes problematic.
 This functions to reduce procedural bleeding and allows accurate visualization of tissue planes.

 Although there is no widely agreed consensus on specific surgical drainage techniques, approaches are generally adapted based on the anatomical location and extent of the pus present.
 Abscesses may broadly be divided into those involving the paronychium alone, extending into the eponychium, or extending into the nailbed.

 If the abscess only involves the paronychial fold (see clinical image), decompression may be achieved by placing a surgical device within the sulcus between the lateral nail fold and the nail plate to allow elevation.
-This may be performed using a blunt device such as a nail elevator, or a sharp device such as a scalpel, scissors, or a bevel up 21-23 gauge needle directed away from the nail bed.
+This may be performed using a blunt device such as a nail elevator, or a sharp device such as a scalpel, scissors, or a bevel up 21 to 23 gauge needle directed away from the nail bed.

 If a small abscess involves the eponychium, the eponychial fold may be raised using a similar technique in the transverse plane.
 Small collections of pus may be decompressed with a limited incision through the most fluctuant point of the swelling.
 If eponychial or paronychial fold abscesses are more extensive with the presence of large fluctuant swellings, examination for pus deep to the nail bed should be undertaken to determine if nail plate removal is indicated.

-In cases where there is pus underneath the nail plate forming a subungual abscess, complete removal of the nail plate is recommended.
-Complete nail plate removal is performed by using an elevator device both to loosen adherence to the eponychial and paronychial folds surrounding the nail plate and to elevate it off the nail bed.
+If there is pus underneath the nail plate forming a subungual abscess, complete removal of the nail plate is recommended.
+Complete nail plate removal is performed by using an elevator device both to loosen adherence to the eponychial and paronychial folds surrounding the nail plate and elevate it off the nail bed.
 In the context of an abscess, the nail plate tends to pull off the nail bed easily with gentle traction, although forceps or a needle holder may be used to grasp the plate and remove using a rolling motion in the transverse direction.
-Complete nail plate removal offers advantages by ensuring maximal decompression of subungual pus, minimal associated patient morbidity, and being a straightforward, easily taught procedure.
+Complete nail plate removal offers advantages by ensuring maximal decompression of subungual pus, minimal associated patient morbidity, and is a straightforward, easily taught procedure.
 Although some authors recommend partial removal of the nail plate for subungual abscesses, this approach risks incomplete pus decompression, is more technically challenging, and with insufficient evidence to suggest superior patient outcomes.
-While some physicians may be concerned that complete nail plate removal may result in abnormal nail growth, evidence in the trauma setting suggests the vast majority of nails regrow without significant deformity 3-4 months after surgical removal.
+While some physicians may be concerned that complete nail plate removal may result in abnormal nail growth, evidence in the trauma setting suggests the vast majority of nails regrow without significant deformity 3 to 4 months after surgical removal.

 Major complications of surgical drainage are uncommon but may occur.
 Risks should be explained to the patient during the consent process, including general risks and specific risks.
 General risks include pain, bleeding, infection, and scarring.
 Specific risks include recurrence or incomplete removal of infection, damage to surrounding structures, and abnormal nail growth.